MeRrai333/express_be_p2p_crypto_simulation_api/diagram/README.md

 ## cryptos
 Crypto info, store only currently price because of challenge testing question not include feature like bars chart or candles chart for monitor overall price just P2P trade.

+If want to use Fiat(THB, USD) just add them as crypto coin.

 | Column | Data Type | Nullable | Description |
 | :---: | :---: | :---:	| :---	|